 It came as a surprise to many, not least the Nintendo Life team, when earlier this year Tom Bramwell announced that he would be leaving Eurogamer.net at the end of November, after 15 years with the company.
 If you are a reader of Eurogamer (we know 1 in 5 of you are) then Bramwell needs no introduction, for those that don't he has been with Eurogamer almost from its inception, serving as deputy editor for eight years before moving up to the editor-in-chief role for the last seven.

 What you might not know is that Tom has been a hugely inspirational figure for me personally, especially around the time Nintendo Life was first created nearly 10 years ago; I used to visit Eurogamer.net all the time to read Tom's reviews and aspire to have a site as good as them, one day.
-Therefore years later it was an easy decision for Nintendo Life to partner with Eurogamer, as part of Gamer Network, and be lucky enough to sit and talk through ideas with Tom and get his invaluable feedback.
+Therefore years later it was an easy decision for Nintendo Life to partner with Eurogamer's parent Gamer Network, and be lucky enough to sit and talk through ideas with Tom and get his invaluable feedback.

 Tom has always been hugely supportive of what we do here at Nintendo Life; he is one of the most humble, gracious and giving individuals I've met on our journey so far and therefore would like to thank Tom for everything he's done for us.
 He will be missed.
 It really is my honour to include Tom in our growing Ninterview series, so let's find out what he had to say: